top of page

 Having sat with individuals navigating the most difficult circumstances—those who have faced significant harm or are working through complex personal histories.
 It is evident that the capacity for growth, accountability, and healing is always present.
 The goal is to provide the kind of support that recognizes a person’s inherent worth and helps them navigate the way back to their best self.

 Before settling into my career in therapy, my path included a wide range of roles; from the high-energy environment of restaurants and bars to working as a mortgage broker and supporting children with special needs as an Educational Assistant.
-These positions were more than just jobs; they were an education in
+These positions were more than just jobs; they were an education in human nature & the everyday pressures we all face.
+Combined with the busy reality of being a hockey mom, these experiences gave me a practical, 'real-world' perspective on the mental & emotional load we carry.

 The professional foundation was built in intensive environments like Corrections, providing deep experience with complex trauma and mental health challenges.
-This work taught the importance of maintaining boundaries while staying deeply compassionate,
+This work taught the importance of maintaining boundaries while staying deeply compassionate, always looking for the person behind the struggle.

-Sitting with people navigating the aftermath of loss and harm reinforced the understanding that healing isn’t linear, and that accountability and growth can coexist.
+Sitting with people navigating the aftermath of loss and harm reinforced the understanding that healing isn’t linear, and that accountability & growth can coexist.
 These roles shaped a practice that values the whole person, recognizing that we are all more than the worst thing that has happened to us.

 Years of sitting with people through their hardest moments have reinforced a few consistent truths: that resilience is quieter than people expect, that healing happens when someone feels genuinely seen rather than judged, that trauma shows up in every walk of life regardless of background or circumstance, and that real change often starts with a single small shift in perspective or a moment of self-compassion.